-Members should note that having a strong governance framework in place will not fully mitigate the council's risks, nor can the existing of a framework guarantee full compliance with governance requirements.
+Members should note that having a strong governance framework in place will not fully mitigate the council's risks, nor can the existence of a framework guarantee full compliance with governance requirements.
 The existence of "Partial" assurance audits is evidence of this.
 These are reported to Audit Committee by SWAP.
-Members of the Committee will be aware of the SWAP Healthy Organisation internal audit report completed in January 2019 which awarded the council an overall medium assurance, albeit the area of Corporate Governance received high assurance / low risk.
+Members of the Committee will be aware of the SWAP Healthy Organisation internal audit report completed in January 2019 which awarded the council an overall medium assurance and the area of Corporate Governance received high assurance / low risk.
+A follow up audit is scheduled during 2020/21.